Innoble/playground-aez0swj4/statement.md

         highestscore[4]
         scaleparameter[4]

-        void Reset()   To reset the sim after search
+        void Reset()   //To reset the sim after search

-        void Search() The important bit, the actual search
+        void Search() //The important bit, the actual search

-        void Play() a CSB specific algorithm that handles movement and collisions (see Magus CSB postmortem)
+        void Play() //a CSB specific algorithm that handles movement and collisions (see Magus CSB postmortem)

-        void BackPropagate()
+        void BackPropagate() // each tree has the score result backpropagated along the branch of the tree.

     }